* Investors look for progress in Washington talks

 By Leah Schnurr

-NEW YORK, Dec 10 U.S. stock index futures edged
+NEW YORK, Dec 10 U.S. stocks were set to open

-lower on Monday as investors awaited any sign of progress in
+little changed on Monday as investors awaited any sign of

-talks to avert the United States' so-called fiscal cliff of tax
+progress in talks to avert the United States' so-called fiscal

-weekend that he would resign once the 2013 budget is approved.
+Mario Monti said he would resign once the 2013 budget is

-The move added to uncertainty about handling the euro zone debt
+approved.
+The move added to uncertainty about handling the euro

 U.S. President Barack Obama met with Republican House